 When SCA is required on transactions created via Chargify’s API, Chargify will return a response with a redirect link parameter called action_link.
 You will need to make sure that your pages are updated to handle these action_link redirects.
 Chargify has integrated with the 3D Secure systems of all 3D Secure supported gateways to ensure that these 3DS urls and tokens are passed seamlessly between Chargify, your gateway, your gateway’s 3D Secure Service, Visa/Mastercard, and the issuing bank.

-The payment gateway Windcave (formerly Payment Express) requires the end-customer to be actively on the session to validate SCA through 3D Secure.
+Pre Authentication payment gateways such as CyberSource, Windcave (formerly Payment Express) or Adyen require the end-customer to be actively on the session to validate SCA through 3D Secure.
 Because of this requirement certain workflows aren’t supported because they do not involve the end-customer being on the session.

 - If the card collection, passing the full credit card details, is happening through the API (including new signups and card updates), the end-customer is not actively on the session, so this method for card collection is not supported.